 Mass or lump on the back or side

 Rapid onset/growth of a cluster of enlarged veins on a man’s testicle (most often the right testicle)

 Many of these symptoms can have other causes besides cancer.
 So it’s important to discuss changes in your health with your provider.

 Screening & Diagnostic Testing:

-A complete physical exam and medical history should be done.
+A complete physical exam and medical history should be made.
 The exam will check for any unusual physical signs.
 A complete medical history is also important to fully understand a person’s health habits, family history, previous illnesses, and past exposure.
 Additional testing may include:

 Helpful Patient Resources:

-We understand that receiving a cancer diagnosis can be a very scary and it is an emotional time for the patient and their families.
-It is very important to discuss any questions or concerns you may have with your oncologist.
-We highly recommend that if you do any research about your disease, that you do so only with reputable sources.
+We understand that receiving a cancer diagnosis can be a very scary and emotional time for patients and their families.
+Therefore, discussing any questions or concerns, you may have with your oncologist is very important.
+We highly recommend that if you do any research about your disease, you do so only with reputable sources.
 For your convenience, we’ve listed some below.